svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > We have shown here a novel approach for the problem of extracting records from semi-structured web pages based on a new insight: seeing the structure of the document as a cyclic signal

+* End-to-End Versioning Support for Web Services https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.139.5552&rep=rep1&type=pdf

+> Software services are, just like any other software system, subject to permanent change.
+We argue that these changes should generally be transparent to service consumers.
+However, currently consumers are often tied to a given version of a service and have no means of easily upgrading to a newer version.
+In this paper we propose a WSDL-driven classification of Web service change types and discuss a versioning mechanism for service-oriented systems that considers revision management on registry- and client-side.
+We use the concepts of service version graphs and selection strategies to provide transparent end-to-end versioning support, and show how this approach is implemented in our service-oriented computing runtime VRESCo.
+Furthermore, we illustrate the advantages of our approach in comparison to the current state of the art using a realistic case study

+*  Interoperability Among Independently Evolving Web Services

+> Interoperability with substituted services is non-trivial, however, and four types of incompatibilities may arise during such interoperation – structural, value, encoding and semantic.
+We address these incompatibilities three-fold: (1) static and dynamic analysis tools to infer whether an application is compatible with a substituted service, (2) semiautomatically generated middleware components called cross-stubs that actually resolve incompatibilities and enable interoperation with substituted services, and (3) a lightweight mechanism called multi-option types to enable applications to be written from the ground up in an interoperation-friendly manner.

+> A classification scheme for differences between Web services has been proposed by Ponnekanti et al. [13].
+They specify four types of incompatibilities: structural, value, encoding, and semantics.

 * Putting the semantics into semantic versioning https://arxiv.org/pdf/2008.07069

 * A catalogue of inter-parameter dependencies in RESTful web APIs http://personal.us.es/sergiosegura/files/papers/martinlopez19-icsoc.pdf